 Summary

 In Australia, Tesla Destination Chargers serve as integral components of the electric vehicle charging infrastructure, offering Level 2 AC charging with a maximum output of 22kW.
 Strategically located in public spaces like shopping centres, restaurants and hotels, they cater to the changing needs of both Tesla and non-Tesla vehicles, promoting inclusivity and accessibility within the EV community.
-While primarily designed for Tesla vehicles, non-Tesla EVs can utilize these chargers provided they adhere to usage conditions and ensure compatibility with charger plug types.
+While primarily designed for Tesla vehicles, non-Tesla EVs can utilise these chargers provided they adhere to usage conditions and ensure compatibility with charger plug types.
 Charging costs vary, with many locations offering complimentary services, though some may require payment influenced by factors like location, ownership status, and electricity rates.
 Tesla’s mobile app facilitates charging session management, pricing access, and payment initiation, streamlining the charging experience.